Journey elements are points of communication and controls needed to create a journey:

 If you use both Start Segment and Start Event simultaneously, conditions of both will apply but not intersect.
 That means the journey will include users who comply with the Start Segment conditions and those who trigger the Start Event.
 These sets of users may or may not intersect; not intersection enters the journey, but the whole sets in a union.
 After entering, all users will have the same flow through the journey.

-Send Push or Send Email element indicates a point to communicate with a customer with a push or email message.
+Send Push element indicates a point to communicate to a customer with a push notification.

-To send a message at some moment of the customer journey, add the Send Push or Send Email element to the canvas following the event you consider to be the appropriate basis for communication.
-Choose the app and the Preset you'd like to use.
+To send a message at some moment of the customer journey, add the Send Email element to the canvas following the event you consider to be the appropriate basis for communication.
+Choose the app and the email template you'd like to use.

 To show the In-App to users within the journey, add the Send In-App to the canvas next to any element.
 Choose an app and a Rich Media page to be shown.